| |

 Instructions

-1. In a small pot over medium heat, place rice, milk, orange peel, and star anise if using.
-Bring to a simmer and let it cook, constantly mixing until rice is tender (around 20 minutes).
+1. In a small pot over medium heat, combine the rice, milk, orange peel, and star anise (if using).
+Stir continuously as you bring the mixture to a simmer.
+Cook, stirring frequently, until the rice is tender, about 20 minutes.

-2. Add condensed milk, cinnamon, and vanilla extract and cook for 5 more minutes.
+2. Stir in the condensed milk, cinnamon, and vanilla extract.
+Continue cooking for an additional 5 minutes.

-3. Remove from fire.
-Mix in heavy cream and remove orange peel and star anise.
+3. Remove the pot from heat.
+Stir in the heavy cream, then discard the orange peel and star anise before serving.

 Nutrition Information: